 It goes without saying that a foreigner will not search for a certain subject/ topic in English.
 They will do so in their mother tongue, case in which your translated article must contain the keyword they are searching.

-In this respect, SEO efficacy in translated content implies finding a likely search term – or common, usable term – for the target language.
-Therefore, translated content must not only be SEO optimized for a certain foreign language but also findable in the said language.
+SEO efficacy in translated content implies finding a likely search term – or common, usable term – for the target language.
+Translated content must not only be SEO optimized for a certain foreign language but also findable in the said language.

 A translated material that is optimized but not findable makes for content with little to no SEO value.